JaneliaSciComp/JRCLUST/docs/source/usage/tutorial.rst

 Your detection results will be exported to the workspace in the form of a struct called ``res`` for inspection.
 See :ref:`io-files` for a description of the contents.
-For a detailed description of the detect step, see :ref:`detect-step`.
+For a detailed description of the detect step, see :ref:`pipeline-detect`.

 .. image:: /.static/detect.PNG